Whilly Orchestrator

 whilly --from-issue you/repo/42 --go

-That fetches issue 42, generates a one-task plan, spawns an agent, and exits 0 when the agent reports complete.
+That fetches issue 42, generates a one-task plan, imports it into the orchestration flow, runs a worker, and exits 0 only when the runner reports a successful completion.

 Read next